 - If the accused individual is a student, the written grievance is given to the appropriate program director of the student.

 - Where the grievance does not involve an individual, the grievance may be filed with the administrator responsible for the program issue or issues involved.
 Copies of the grievance will be made available to the student who has filed the grievance, the director of his or her program, the individual accused of the act or omission that is the subject of the grievance, and the accused individual’s supervisor and the administrator to whom the grievance is presented.

 - The administrator hearing the grievance may, at his or her discretion, hold discussions with or without the accused to hear and resolve the grievance, schedule a meeting between the student and the party accused, and/or involve other parties in facilitating a resolution of the grievance.

 - If the decision of the grievance officer is to affirm the grievance, any resulting directive to the accused must be presented in writing and must be pursuant to a meeting between the accused and his or her supervisor.
 Denial of the grievance must also be in presented in writing.

-- Within five working days of the student's receipt of the decision of the Dean, the student may appeal the Dean's decision to the SVPAA.
-If no decision is rendered by the Dean within 14 working days from the delivery of the written grievance to the Dean, the written grievance and grievance record may be sent by the student to the SVPAA.
-The SVPAA may take whatever action is deemed appropriate.
+- Within five working days of the student’s receipt of the decision of the dean, the student may appeal the dean’s decision to the CETO.
+If no decision is rendered by the dean within 14 working days from the delivery of the written grievance to the dean, the written grievance and grievance record may be sent by the student to the CETO.
+The VPE may take whatever action is deemed appropriate.

-- Within five working days of the student's receipt of the decision of the SVPAA, the student may appeal the SVPAA decision to the Provost and EVP of MD Anderson.
-The Provost and EVP may take whatever action is deemed appropriate.
+- Within five working days of the student’s receipt of the decision of the CETO, the student may appeal the CETO decision to the Chief Academic Officer (CAO) of MD Anderson.
+The CAO may take whatever action is deemed appropriate.

-The decision of the Provost and EVP of MD Anderson is final.
+The decision of the CAO of MD Anderson is final.